by Yasu-Hiko Tohsaku

 Notes on Computer-Based Testing

 The AP Japanese Exam is administered online.
-Students are not required to write by hand; rather, they write Japanese using the word-processing function of a computer.
-It is advisable that students be taught how to use word processing on the computer from the beginning stage of Japanese language learning.
-They should learn how to write Japanese using the keyboard, how to select the appropriate kanji while writing, and so forth.
+Students are not required to write by hand; they write Japanese using the word-processing function of a computer.
+Students should learn early how to write Japanese using the keyboard, how to select the appropriate kanji while writing, and so forth.

 This does not mean that students should not practice writing by hand.
-There are many students who cannot learn kanji unless they use their kinesthetic and motor skills (Remember that there are many different learning styles.)
+There are many students who cannot learn kanji unless they use their kinesthetic and motor skills.
 Although word processing is widespread, handwriting is an important way for many learners to memorize new kanji.
 Also, if the learner is not taught correct writing of kanji, he or she may end up practicing writing based on the wrong model.
 For these reasons, it is important to practice kanji both on a computer and with pencil and paper.